abhlshekkrgupta/Dashboards/README.md

 ## 🎯 About

-Complete source code for **21 enterprise-grade analytics dashboards** built over 2.5+ years of consulting across 6 industry verticals.
+Complete source code for **21 enterprise-grade analytics dashboards** built over 2.5+ years of consulting.

----

 ---

 ## 📂 Dashboard Categories